My Frequently Asked Questions, below, will answer most of your mirimiri queries:

-You will be asked to undress to what you are comfortable in (while the massage therapist is out of the room), lie down under a sheet on a padded massage table.
+You will be asked to undress to what you are comfortable in (while I’m out of the room), lie down under a sheet on a padded massage table.

-You then use a buzzer to indicate to the therapist that you are ready.
-The massage therapist re-enters the room and will then adjust the face cradle, bolsters, and pillows to ensure that you are comfortable and properly positioned.
-Tell the massage therapist if you are too warm or cold.
+You then use a buzzer to indicate to me that you are ready.
+I re-enter the room and will then adjust the face cradle, bolsters, and pillows to ensure that you are comfortable and properly positioned.
+Tell me if you are too warm or cold.

 The mirimiri starts and finishes with karakia (traditional prayer/intent) and acknowledgement of the ancestors.

-The massage therapist uses waxes or oil on the skin and begins the massage.
+I use massage waxes (scented) or apricot oil (unscented) on the skin and begin the mirimiri.
 You are underneath the sheet (males have towel across) at all times, only the part of the body being treated at any one time is uncovered.
 A hot clay pack wrapped in a towel will be applied during the mirimiri.

-After the massage, the massage therapist leaves the room so you can get changed.
+After the mirimiri, I leave the room so you can get changed.

 Take your time getting up.
 If you sit or stand too quickly you may feel lightheaded or dizzy.